JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 We are advised that it is helpful to think of the Cosmos as an almost infinite ellipse with one Absolute Focus ever reaching for that other absolute Focus beyond space-time in the potential infinity of the Unqualifiedly Absolute.

 > TO EVEN high orders of universe intelligences infinity is only partially comprehensible, and the finality of reality is only relatively understandable.
-The human mind, as it seeks to penetrate the eternity-mystery of the origin and destiny of all that is called real, may helpfully approach the problem by conceiving eternity-infinity as an almost limitless ellipse which is produced by one absolute cause, and which functions throughout this universal circle of endless diversification, ever seeking some absolute and infinite potential of destiny. [[UB 105:0.1](/en/The_Urantia_Book/105#p0_1)]
+The human mind, as it seeks to penetrate the eternity-mystery of the origin and destiny of all that is called real, may helpfully approach the problem by conceiving eternity-infinity as an almost limitless ellipse which is produced by one absolute cause, and which functions throughout this universal circle of endless diversification, ever seeking some absolute and infinite potential of destiny. <a id="a314_552"></a>[[UB 105:0.1](/en/The_Urantia_Book/105#p0_1)]

 Macroscopically, INFINITY must be present at the geographic center of (linear) gravity.
 There is always a geographic center of linear gravity attraction for any finite collection of particles.
 Consider the center of gravity of all the masses in the universe.
 Discounting the addition or subtraction of mass in the universe this center of linear gravity will have a fixed location with respect to all motion in space, and possibly of space.